Bausch + Lomb Cromorhinol 2% nasal spray

 Do not use this nasal spray if you are allergic to any of the ingredients in this product.

-If you have taken or are currently taking any other medication, inform your doctor or pharmacist to avoid overdose or interactions.
+If you have taken or are currently taking any other medication, you must inform your doctor or pharmacist to avoid overdoses or interactions.

-Cromorhinol 2% can be used during pregnancy or breastfeeding; ask your doctor beforehand.
+Cromorhinol 2% can be used during pregnancy or breastfeeding, ask your doctor for advice beforehand.

 Consult the package leaflet before use or ask your doctor or pharmacist for advice.